Quadratic Forms and Space-Time Block Codes from Generalized Quaternion and Biquaternion Algebras: STBCs from Quaternion Algebras

 From Theorem~\ref{quatmat} it follows that for $\pi$ and $b$ as in Theorem~\ref{mainprop} we obtain (after transposition) the infinite codebook

 from the algebra $Q=\qa \pi b F$.
-The code $\cC(Q)$ has the following properties: it is full rate (since 4 degrees of freedom are used to transmit 4 information symbols); it is full rank (since it comes from a division algebra); as long as $|b|^2=1$ it also has uniform average energy per antenna.
+The code $\cC(Q)$ has the following properties: it is full rate (since 4 transmitted signals are used to transmit 4 information symbols); it is full rank (since it comes from a division algebra); as long as $|b|^2=1$ it also has uniform average energy per antenna.
 For a codebook $\cC$ constructed from a division algebra, let

 denote its minimum determinant.